ljdursi/dursi-blog/_posts/2019-01-19-what-are-national-research-computing-platforms-for-now.md

-**Make the expertise really count by building a unified national team** : Once the right tools are in place, other lessons can be learned from successful consultantcies.
+**Make the expertise really count by building a unified national team** : Once the right tools are in place, other lessons can be learned from successful consultancies.
 The most successful collaborations will combine staff from across the country with the appropriate expertise, and staff that are local to the researcher.
 To achieve that, the computational experts across the country must be able